pruett/ruby-patterns/patterns/observer.md

 ...
 ```

-The *Observer pattern* is nice way to keep **observer(s)** and their **subject** from tangling up.
+The *Observer pattern* is nice way to keep **observers** and their **subjects** from tangling up.
 It is important to keep in mind the interface between the two and the level of complexity that should exist.